t0rzz/SamLoader-Reloaded/README.md

 List known CSC regions: run `samloader --listregions` to print known CSC codes and names and exit.
 The list is comprehensive and maintained:
 - It first tries to fetch the latest list from this repository (t0rzz/SamLoader-Reloaded) and caches it locally.
 - If offline, it falls back to the cached file, then to a packaged dataset shipped with samloader.

+Network behavior (CLI and GUI):
+- All network operations use a maximum 5-second per-request timeout.
+- On timeouts or transient network errors, commands automatically retry a few times.

 Example output lines:
 - BTU (United Kingdom, no brand)
 - ITV (Italy, no brand)